EMC Elastic Cloud Storage

 EMC Elastic Cloud Storage (ECS), formerly Project Nile, is an object storage software product marketed by EMC Corporation.
-ECS was designed to adhere to several tenets of object storage, including scalability, data resiliency and cost effectiveness.
-It is marketed as software-defined storage.
+It is marketed as software-defined storage that follows several principles of object storage, such as scalability, data resilience, and cost efficiency.

 Applications

-EMC Elastic Cloud Storage has a number of applications, including the Internet of things and financial services, where it was determined by Cohasset Associates Inc. to meet "the relevant storage requirements of SEC Rule 17a-4(f) and CFTC Rule 1.31(b)-(c)" when "Compliance is enabled for a Namespace and when properly configured and utilized to store and retain records in non-erasable and non-rewriteable format."
+EMC Elastic Cloud Storage has several applications, including the Internet of things and financial services, where it was determined by Cohasset Associates Inc. to meet "the relevant storage requirements of SEC Rule 17a-4(f) and CFTC Rule 1.31(b)-(c)" when "Compliance is enabled for a Namespace and when properly configured and utilized to store and retain records in non-erasable and non-rewritable format."
 Its use of object storage and flat namespace, according to the Edison Group, "allows for multiple types of data to be stored side by side.
 Regardless of the data, it is all viewed as object, their globally unique IDs, and metadata."
 This approach allows multiple data types from multiple sources to be stored alongside one another, including: